GothenburgBitFactory/tw.org/content/docs/advice.md

 Feature requests only nibble at the periphery.
 Bold changes originate elsewhere.

-People will get excited about something a project doesn\'t yet support.
+People will get excited about something a project doesn't yet support.
 Deliver it, and they will get excited about the next thing.

 If a feature works well, you'll never hear about it again.

-There is a fine line between \"richly-featured\" and \"bloated\".
+There is a fine line between "richly-featured" and "bloated".
 There may not be a line at all.

 If you demo two features, and talk about twenty more, users still only know about the two.